nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 This example completes the installation::

- cd /var/www/owncloud/
+ cd /var/www/nextcloud/
- sudo -u www-data php occ maintenance:install --database "mysql" --database-name "owncloud"  --database-user "root" --database-pass "password" --admin-user "admin" --admin-pass "password" Nextcloud is not installed - only a limited number of commands are available Nextcloud was successfully installed
+ sudo -u www-data php occ maintenance:install --database "mysql" --database-name "nextcloud"  --database-user "root" --database-pass "password" --admin-user "admin" --admin-pass "password" Nextcloud is not installed - only a limited number of commands are available Nextcloud was successfully installed